 We sell our crude oil, NGLs and natural gas to third-party customers.
 We are not dependent upon, or contractually limited to, any one customer or small group of customers.
-However, in 2019, approximately 40% of our revenues were to BP Products North America, 12% to Vitol Inc. and 11% to Shell Trading (US) Co., with no other customer comprising greater than 10% of our 2019 revenues.
-Due to the free trading nature of the oil and natural gas markets in the Gulf of Mexico, we do not believe the loss of a single customer or a few customers would materially affect our ability to sell our production.
-We do not have any agreements which obligate us to deliver material quantities to third parties.
+However, in 2020, approximately 39% of our revenues were received from BP Products North America, 13% to Williams Field Services and 10% to Mercuria Energy America Inc. Trading (US) Co., with no other customer comprising greater than 10% of our 2020 revenues.
+Given the commoditized nature of the products we produce and market and the location of our production in the Gulf of Mexico, we believe the loss of any of the customers above would not result in a material adverse effect on our ability to market future oil and natural gas, as replacement customers could be obtained in a relatively short period of time on terms, conditions, and pricing substantially similar to those currently existing.
+We do not have any agreements which obligate us to deliver a fixed volumes of physical products to customers.